 Cross-Price Elasticity of Demand = (% Change in Quantity Demanded of Product A) / (% Change in Price of Product B)

 A positive cross-price elasticity indicates that the two products are substitutes (e.g., coffee and tea), while a negative cross-price elasticity indicates that they are complements (e.g., coffee and sugar).
-Understanding cross-price elasticity can help you make informed decisions about pricing and promotion strategies for your entire product line.
-For example, if you lower the price of coffee, you might also see an increase in demand for sugar.
+So understanding cross-price elasticity can help you make informed decisions about pricing and promotion strategies for your entire product line.
+To give you an idea, if you lower the price of coffee, you might also see an increase in demand for sugar.

 -